Statistical Agnostic Regression: a machine learning method to validate regression models: Background, definitions and notation:

 In this hypothetical case, the effect of sampling and sample size is depicted in figures \ref{fig:1c}-\ref{fig:1e}, where we additionally illustrate individual and averaged losses converging to the theoretical value.
-This theoretical value could serve as a threshold to establish the significance level of a regression problem: regressions with losses lower than this threshold, with at least a certain probability, allow us to conclude that there is enough evidence of a linear relationship in the population.
-Under the null hypothesis, the expected loss can be computed on a mesh-grid of uniformly distributed points ($\mathbf{x}$, $y$) within a standardized hypercube of $P+1$ dimensions centered at the origin.
-After some calculus with $P=1$, we find (see appendix) $\mathcal{R}=\frac{b}{2}+\frac{a^2}{6b}$ for $\mathcal{L}_1$ and $\mathcal{R}=\frac{b^2+a^2}{3}$ for $\mathcal{L}_2$, where $a$ and $b$ are the maximum values for $\hat{y}$ and $y$, respectively.
-These values can be easily approximated under the null hypothesis, as illustrated in figures \ref{fig:1c} and \ref{fig:1e}.
+This theoretical value (gray curves in figure \ref{fig:1d}) could serve as a threshold to establish the significance level of a regression problem: regressions with losses lower than this threshold, with at least a certain probability, allow us to conclude that there is enough evidence of a linear relationship in the population.
+Under $H_0$ (correlation level equal to zero), the expected loss can be computed on a mesh-grid of uniformly distributed points ($\mathbf{x}$, $y$) within a standardized hypercube of $P+1$ dimensions centered at the origin.
+After some calculus with $P=1$, we find (see appendix) $\mathcal{R}=\frac{a^2}{6b}$ for $\mathcal{L}_1$ and $\mathcal{R}=\frac{b^2+a^2}{3}$ for $\mathcal{L}_2$, where $a$ and $b$ are the maximum values for $\hat{y}$ and $y$, respectively.
+These values can be easily approximated under $H_0$, as illustrated in figures \ref{fig:1c} and \ref{fig:1e}.
 It is worth mentioning that when using the $\mathcal{L}_1$ loss function, widely employed in predictive models for linear regression, such as K-fold and leave-one-out CV, the results are overly optimistic.
 This is because they provide convergent values lower than the theoretical expected loss under $H_0$.